 This recipe makes three cups of the best alfredo sauce!
 The most common way to use it is to put the sauce on fettuccini.
 But there are endless possibilities beyond fettuccine.
 Start by trying another pasta such as tortellini, ziti, ravioli, or stuffed shells.
-We also love to use it as a pizza sauce, in a soup like in this recipe Chicken Alfredo Soup, and as a cream sauce in this Chicken Alfredo Pot Pie.
+We also love to use it as a pizza sauce, in a soup like in this recipe Creamy Chicken Soup, and as a cream sauce in this Chicken Pot Pie.

 How to use alfredo sauce to make fettuccini alfredo:

 Cook a 16-ounce package of fettuccine according to the instructions on the package.
 Drain the pasta, reserving 1/4 cup of the pasta water just in case you need it.
 Then, add the cooked fettuccine to the alfredo sauce and stir until coated.
 Thin with the reserved pasta water, if necessary.
 Serve immediately.

 Want more sauce recipes?
 Try these next: